Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Introduction

 The objective of this work is to develop a more comprehensive understanding of performance and flow fields around a cross-flow turbine array at higher blockages than previously considered in most experiments.
 Such information can be used to understand the relevance of theory to non-ideal arrays that arguably violate multiple assumptions underpinning analytical models (e.g., treating the turbines as porous, non-rotating disks in LMADT).
 To this end, a symmetric two-turbine array is tested in a recirculating water channel at blockage ratios ranging from $30\%$ to $55\%$, and flow fields in the near wake are characterized using particle image velocimetry (PIV).
 The Reynolds and Froude numbers are controlled to avoid convolving changes in blockage with other relevant non-dimensional parameters \citep{ross_effects_2022}. \Cref{sec:methods} describes the experimental methods used to characterize array performance and flow fields, with resulting performance, near-wake velocities, and free surface deformation discussed in \Cref{sec:results}.
 In \Cref{sec:analyticalModels}, the open-channel LMADT model developed by \citet{houlsby_application_2008} is applied to the experimental performance data to model the wake velocity, bypass velocity, and free surface deformation in the vicinity of the array.
+In addition, comparisons are made between this approach and the recent potential flow model proposed by \citet{steiros_analytical_2022}.
 The analytically-modeled velocities are compared to measurements and are used to interpret high-blockage turbine hydrodynamics following \citeauthor{whelan_freesurface_2009}'s \citep{whelan_freesurface_2009} adaptation of the bluff-body theory of \citet{maskell_ec_theory_1963}.
 The procedure followed in \Cref{sec:results,sec:analyticalModels} is graphically outlined in \cref{fig:procedureSummary} and methodologies that are adapted from prior work are highlighted.
-Based on the characteristic dynamics observed, a method for forecasting confined turbine performance based on LMADT and \citeauthor{maskell_ec_theory_1963}'s \citep{maskell_ec_theory_1963} bluff body theory (i.e., the reverse of the procedure in \cref{fig:procedureSummary}) is presented in \Cref{sec:lmadForecasting}.
+Based on the characteristic dynamics observed, an analytical blockage adjustment that leverages LMADT and \citeauthor{maskell_ec_theory_1963}'s \citep{maskell_ec_theory_1963} bluff-body theory to predict turbine performance across blockage ratios (i.e., the reverse of the procedure in \cref{fig:procedureSummary}) is presented in \Cref{sec:lmadForecasting}.